sangstar/physics/pendulum/README.md

 # Pendulum physics animations

 This code is used to animate a damped, single pendulum.
-I used Jason VanderPlas's article [url=https://jakevdp.github.io/blog/2012/08/18/matplotlib-animation-tutorial/]here[/url]
+I used Jason VanderPlas's article [here](https://jakevdp.github.io/blog/2012/08/18/matplotlib-animation-tutorial/) to help me understand how to simulate this using objects, and how to animate the effects.
+The animation portion of this code was almost entirely ripped from his source code, as I'm quite unfamiliar with animations as it stands.